 Do not run ArcGIS Server on a greater number of CPU cores than you have licensed with Esri, regardless of whether the cores are in the cloud or on-premises.
 For an explanation of core licensing for virtual machines, see Licensing ArcGIS Enterprise Deployments in Virtualized and Cloud Environments .

-- Specify an Azure storage account that is in the same region you used for your ArcGIS Enterprise deployment.
+- If you want the ArcGIS Server site's configuration store to be stored using an Azure Cloud Storage service (tables and BLOBs), check Use Azure Cloud Storage for the configuration store and specify an Azure storage account that is in the same region you used for your ArcGIS Enterprise deployment.
 You can use the same storage account used for your ArcGIS Enterprise deployment or create a new storage account.
-To create a storage account in the region group for this site, follow these steps:

 - Click next to proceed to Certificate Options.